probtn/readthedocs-en/webparams.rst

             MenuHeight: "3.4em"
        }

-Scroll параметры
+Scroll params
 ----------------------------------
-Использование scroll-зон возможно в случае если ButtonType=="button_and_scroll_zones"
+Scroll zones could be used if ``ButtonType=="button_and_scroll_zones"``

 ScrollZones
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Массив с объектами, описывающими scroll зоны
+Array of objects that decribe scroll zones

-Описание объекта из ScrollZones
+Description of an object from ScrollZones

 ZoneHeight
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Высота зоны (полная высота страницы = 1)
+Zone height (full height of the page=1)

 ButtonImage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Url картинки кнопки
+URL of the button image

 ButtonDragImage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Url картинки кнопки при перетаскивании
+URL of the image of the button when dragged

 HintText
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Текст для картинки
+Text of the image

 TrackingLink
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Url для сбора статистики (при клике на кнопку)
+URL for statistics (by a click on the button)

 CustomButtonParams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Использовать ли дополнительные параметры для кнопки (размеры, прозрачность, etc.)
+Use additional parameters for the button (size, opacity, etc.)

-По умолчанию false
+By default: false

 ButtonSize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Размер кнопки. Задается как объект { W: 64.0, H: 64.0 }
+Button size.
+Set as an object ``{ W: 64.0, H: 64.0 }``

-Где W и H соответственно ширина и высота в px
+where W and H stand for width ad height in px respectively

 ButtonDragSize
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Размер кнопки во время перетаскивания. Задается как объект { W: 64.0, H: 64.0 }
+Size of the button when dragged.
+Set as an object ``{ W: 64.0, H: 64.0 }``

-Где W и H соответственно ширина и высота в px
+where W and H stand for width ad height in px respectively

 ButtonOpacity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Прозрачность кнопки. Задается от 0 до 1 (0 - полностью прозрачна, 1 - не прозрачна)
+Button opacity.
+Varies between 0 and 1 (0 – transpaternt, 1 – opaque)

 ButtonDragOpacity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Прозрачность при перетаскивании кнопки
+Opacity of the button when dragged

-Пример
+Example

 ::
 ScrollZones: [
                         {